orta/pragmatic-testing/chapters/en-UK/xctest/Three_Types_of_Unit_Tests.md

 > [ARShowNetworkModelTests.m](https://github.com/artsy/eigen/blob/6635bd8dc62186422ad6537dbc582e828bcb3776/Artsy%20Tests/ARShowNetworkModelTests.m#L18-L22)

 You can setup your subject of the test, make a change to it, and check the return value of a function is what you expect.
-This is what you think of when you start writing tests, and inevitably Model objects are really easy to cover this way due to their ability to hold data and make information.
+This is what you think of when you start writing tests, and inevitably Model objects are really easy to cover this way due to their ability to hold data and convert that to information.

 ## State